 Commonly Found in: Baby powder and other powders

-The third and biggest concern, however, is that talcum powder has been tied to the development of ovarian cancer in women who use it on their pelvic area.
+The third and biggest concern, however, is that talcum powder is linked with ovarian cancer in women who use it on their pelvic area.
 Given these dangers, it is best to stay away from talcum powder altogether.